LorisMarini/synology/README.md

 1. metadata that I might want to drop
 1. inconsistent names (my library spans many smartphone generations with Android and iOS)
-1. directories have weird names (a consequence of file segmentation and a 2GB download limit) Basically I want to automate this with a script
+1. directories have weird names (a consequence of file segmentation and a 2GB download limit)

+I want to automate this.

 ### Solution 2

 The notebook `remove_gphoto_metadata` has some notes.
-I did not put it into a script yet cause it's [not worth my time right now](https://xkcd.com/1205/).
+I did not put it into a script yet cause it's [not worth it now](https://xkcd.com/1205/).